genropy/genro-routes/docs/FAQ.md

 - You have many handlers to organize dynamically
 - You want to extend behavior with plugins
 - You need hierarchical routing (parent/child)
-- You have multi-channel exposure (CLI/HTTP/WS)
+- You need to expose handlers via multiple interfaces (CLI/HTTP/WS)

 ❌ **Don't use Genro Routes when**:
 - You only have 2-3 simple methods (overkill)